 "Peter Pan" by J. M. Barrie (1911)

-6 June 2022, by J. M. Barrie“One” of the most charming stories (a novel of 47,000 words) ever written with young people in mind, the account of how Wendy and her brothers meet up with a little boy who refuses to grow up, Peter Pan, who teaches them how to fly so that they can escape with him and his fairy companion Tinker Bell to Neverland, the land of mermaids and fairies and the Never bird, where they join the Lost Boys and have to deal with redskins and wolves and the pirates of the formidable Captain Hook as well (...)
+6 juin 2022, par J. M. Barrie“One” of the most charming stories ever written with young people in mind, the account of how Wendy and her brothers meet up with a little boy who refuses to grow up, Peter Pan, who teaches them how to fly so that they can escape with him and his fairy companion Tinker Bell to Neverland, the land of mermaids and fairies and the Never bird, where they join the Lost Boys and have to deal with redskins and wolves and the pirates of the formidable Captain Hook as well as a terrible crocodile (…)

 -